gurdulu/virga/README.rst

 precipitation falling from a cloud that evaporates or sublimates before reaching the ground."*

 This piece of software is not about a weather phenomenon.
-Virga is a tool for analysing your Cloud infrastructure before the rain reaches the ground.
+Virga is a tool for analysing your Cloud infrastructure before the rain catastrophically reaches the ground.

 ----------------------------------
 This project is still in pre-alpha